Data Science for the Internet of Things (IoT)

 - The unique considerations for IoT data (e.g. time series data) are investigated.

 - The course covers programming so participants will need to be familiar with some programming languages - but we do not expect familiarity in a specific language.
-The primary programming language of the course is R but we also explore Python for Data Science.
+The primary programming language of the course is Python (specifically TensorFlow and Keras).

 - The course needs an understanding of maths.
 We cover maths and statistics foundations as needed.